AliNisarAhmed/my-notes/Networks/ccna/03-VLAN.md

 ##### Native VLAN

-Native VLAN is `1` bu default, but can be manually configured
+Native VLAN is `1` by default, but can be manually configured

 The sw *DOES NOT* add a 802.1Q tag to frames in Native VLAN
 - When a sw receives an untagged frame on a trunk port, it assumes that frame belongs to the Native VLAN